Sanrax/flashcart-guides/docs/tutorials/dsiware.md

     1. **[Optional]** - To improve compatibility, insert a Slot-2 Memory Expansion Pak if you are using a DS Lite or NDS.

 === "Flashcart Kernels"

+    !!! warning "DSiWare Compatibility"

+        Running DSiWare on NDS hardware is not a stable experience.
+As DSiWare is meant to run in DSi mode with larger RAM and higher clock speeds than NDS, some titles will run with no audio playback and/or outright crash later on, with a few that will occasionally run with slowdown.
+A Memory Expansion Pak may also be required to run some DSiWare in NDS mode.
+For example, *Dragon Quest Wars* will not launch on a DS unless the pak is inserted.

+        A list of DS-mode compatible DSiWare can be found in the [TWiLight Menu++ GitHub Repository](https://github.com/DS-Homebrew/TWiLightMenu/blob/master/universal/include/compatibleDSiWareMap.h).

     1. Download [NDSForwarder-DSi](https://github.com/lifehackerhansol/NDSForwarder-DSi/releases/latest/download/NDSForwarder.nds) to the flashcart's SD card root.